-All literature you refer to in your report needs to be included in the reference list.
-Likewise, all literature in your reference list, needs to be included in your report in the form of a citation/reference.
-Strict and detailed rules exist on how to properly cite literature and those rules may differ between scientific journals and publishers.
+Strict and detailed rules exist on how to properly cite and refer to literature and those rules may differ between scientific journals and publishers.
 These differences are mostly minor and involve the use of bold, italics, positioning of the publication year, etc.

 As an easy tool, you can make use of EndNote, which is installed on all the computers within the Faculty of Science.
 With EndNote it is easy to insert citations into your text and the programme will automatically format and provide a reference list at the end of your document.

-For reports written in the courses for the Bachelor Biology we use the reference and citation style (CSE N-Y in Endnote) as described hereafter.
+For reports written during the courses for the Bachelor Biology we use the reference and citation style CSE N-Y as described hereafter.